flikore/validator/usage.md

 $v = new v\ExactValueValidator(5);

-// Throws a ValidationException with the message:
+// Throws a ValidatorException with the message:
 // "The value must be exactly 5."
 $v->assert(2);
 {% endhighlight %}

 ### Custom messages

-The message of the exception can be set on the validator using the method `setErrorMessage()`.
+The message of the exception can be set on the validator using the method [`setErrorMessage()`]({{ site.baseurl }}/api/master/class-Flikore.Validator.Validator.html#_setErrorMessage "setErrorMessage()").
 If the validator is a Combo, then the message setted with this method will be the message shown to any validation error (to avoid this behavior, set the messages of the validators *inside* the combo).

 Each validator has a set of values that can be used in the message.
 The value named `key` exists in all validator and defaults to `"value"`.
 Those keys replace the sequence `%key%` inside the message.
-To override a default value of a key, use the `addKeyValue` method (this can be used to set the `key` as the name of the form field, for example).
+To override a default value of a key, use the [`addKeyValue`]({{ site.baseurl }}/api/master/class-Flikore.Validator.Validator.html#_addKeyValue "addKeyValue()") method (this can be used to set the `key` as the name of the form field, for example).

 **Example**:
 {% highlight php %}